 Chocolate Peppermint Kiss Cookies are one of my favorite holiday bakes: rich, fudgy cocoa cookies rolled in sugar and topped with a festive peppermint kiss.
-They’re chewy in the center with just the right amount of crackle on top, and the minty chocolate swirl makes them so fun and eye-catching.
+They're chewy in the center with just the right amount of crackle on top, and the minty chocolate swirl makes them fun and eye-catching.

 Jump to: